stuartridout/promptbuddy/README.md

 ## <img align="right" width="140" height="120" src="Documentation/images/promptbuddy-logo.png"> Overview
+###### -Psst!
+Are you a Microsoft employee looking for the internal version of Prompt Buddy?
+Go here: https://aka.ms/PromptBuddy
 With the Prompt Buddy app, you get a space in Microsoft Teams where your team (or even the whole organisation) can share and discover their favourite AI prompts.
-The app is preloaded with Microsoft Copilot categories but you can add your own if you've developed your own AI apps that people are using.
+The app is preloaded with Microsoft Copilot, and other categories, but you can add your own if you've developed your own AI apps that people are using.

-It's really easy to use and by giving your favourite prompts a thumbs up 👍 it raises the most impactful prompts to the top of the leaderboard!
+It's really easy to use and by giving your favourite prompts a ❤️, it raises the most impactful prompts to the top of the leaderboard!

 ![Screenshot showing overview of the Prompt Buddy app in Light mode with App category](Documentation/images/promptbuddy.png)